fkemeth/fkemeth.github.io/_pages/about.md

 I am a Senior Data Scientist at adidas, leading the development of data-driven product recommendationsand developing tools for demand time series forecasting.

-Before, I was a Team Lead and Machine Learning Engineer at intive, a Postdoctoral Researcher in Data-driven System Identification at Johns Hopkins University and AI Strategist at the Smart Sensing and Electronics Department of the Fraunhofer IIS.
+Before, I was a Team Lead and Machine Learning Engineer at intive, a Postdoctoral Researcher in Data-driven System Identification at Johns Hopkins University, AI Strategist at the Smart Sensing and Electronics Department of the Fraunhofer IIS and Visiting Researcher at Princeton University.

-My research focuses on time series forecasting and analysis, as well as recommender systems.
+I received my PhD from the Technical University of Munich on pattern formation of interacting oscillators.